MathyouMB/website/src/content/articles/job-platforms-are-mislabeling-entry-level-software-jobs.md

 In software, "internships", "new grad", and "junior" positions are what should be considered "entry-level."

-Entry-level is supposed to mean a job you can apply straight out of university with no experience.
+Entry-level should mean a job you can apply for straight out of university, without prior experience.

 However, job platforms today seem to be throwing the semantic "entry-level" at anything in the spectrum of 0-5 years of experience, depending on the company, the role, whether they factor in internships, etc.